Ardhanari/stationery/README.md

 ### Goals

 #### User Goals
 Groups targeted by Papeire are:

 - People interested in making their own journalling experience using a selection of craft materials and products
 - People following Instagram profiles and youtube accounts involved in creative journaling (like [@journalwithpurpose](https://www.instagram.com/journalwithpurpose/) or [Skylar Hand](https://www.youtube.com/channel/UCN1i6M8d1-80vy_DwTCf1VQ)
 - People looking for unique handmade or vintage products
 - People who prefer to support local artists and sellers instead of bigger firms and corporations

 ##### User goals are:

 - Find a new journal for a bullet journal or a diary
 - Find a gift for their crafty friend
 - Buy a mystery grab bag containing curated elements for creative journaling
 - Navigate the shop with ease and buy the things they need in a secure way

 ##### Papeire will meet these goals by:

-- Being a //cameral// website, using design clues to cue the user they interact with an independent small shop
+- Being a small, cosy website, using design clues to cue the user they interact with an independent small shop
 - Having navigation that contains only the necessary information for the users
 - Presenting products with all the information user may need when choosing the product for purchase
 - Providing easy access to product categories and products themselves, including search using keywords
 - Having a flat rate for shipping worldwide - which means users can buy as much and as little as they need

 #### Business Goals
 ##### Papeire business goals

 - Provide a complete online shop that helps the user to browse, choose and buy products
 - Make sure the users are feeling safe while completing a purchase
 - Build the brand alongside an Instagram account
 - Make sales easy and straightforward for buyers

 ### User stories